programacion-que-es-control-codigo-fuente

 logo-sourcetree

-Another good option is Gittyup, a desktop tool developed by the open-source community that offers an intuitive and powerful graphical interface to interact with Git repositories.
+Another good option is Gittyup, a desktop tool developed by the open-source community that offers an intuitive and powerful graphical interface for interacting with Git repositories.

-Additionally, most IDEs also act as clients of a version control system, so you don’t have to leave your development environment.
+Additionally, most IDEs also allow acting as clients for a source code system, so you don’t have to leave your development environment.

-Online platforms are online services that use one of the version control systems like Git or SVN as a foundation.
+Online platforms are web services that use one of the source code control systems like Git or SVN as a base.

 These platforms provide intuitive web interfaces and additional features for hosting and collaborating on source code projects, such as issue tracking, project management, code reviews, and continuous deployment.